Sam-M345/fastapi-vs-flask/README.md

 # FastAPI vs Flask Performance Benchmark

 This project provides a benchmarking suite to compare the performance of FastAPI and Flask web frameworks under various conditions, including scenarios with and without artificial delays.
+It originated from a challenge to build minimal Flask and FastAPI web servers, each with an artificial 3-second delay (later adjusted), and then benchmark them by sending a configurable number of requests to observe performance differences.

 ## Project Overview